WillShirley1208/will/source/_posts/bazel.md

 **MODULE.bazel**

+> is equal WORKSPACE at old bazel version

 - The `MODULE.bazel` file, which identifies the directory and its contents as a Bazel workspace and lives at the root of the project's directory structure.
 It's also where you specify your external dependencies.

 **BUILD**